BarryNez/Node-Test/README.md

 After installing the dependencies, you can run the application to find the evolution chain for a Pokémon.

-node app.js <pokemonName>

-Replace `<pokemonName>` with the name of the Pokémon you want to find the evolution chain for.
-For example:
+In the example.js replace the value of the pokemonName const with the name of the pokemon yow wish to fetch the Evolution chain for.
+It is currently set as follows:-

+const pokemonName = 'charmander';

+### Fetch Evolution Chain for a Pokemon

+To fetch the evolution chain for a Pokemon, open the `example.js` file:

+1. Open the `example.js` file.

+2. Run the `example.js` file using the following command:

-node app.js charmander
+node example.js

 The output will be displayed in JSON format, showing the evolution chain and its variations.